ed-marquez/hedera-tps-calculator/README.md

 # Hedera Transactions Per Second (TPS) Calculation

-This JavaScript script (also provided in Python) calculates the Transactions Per Second (TPS) for Hedera by analyzing data from the last few blocks.
+This JavaScript script (also provided in Python - [see repo](https://github.com/ed-marquez/hedera-tps-calculator-python/tree/main)) calculates the Transactions Per Second (TPS) for Hedera by analyzing data from the last few blocks.

 ## 1. Fetch Block Data